 Settlement negotiations on Missouri meat law falter

-JEFFERSON CITY, Mo._ Negotiations have failed and attorneys for Missouri and vegetarian food companies want to go back to court over a new law against promoting plant-based food products as “meat.”
+JEFFERSON CITY, Mo.
+(AP) – Negotiations have failed and attorneys for Missouri and vegetarian food companies want to go back to court over a new law against promoting plant-based food products as “meat.”

+A federal court document dated Wednesday says work to reach a settlement agreement in the case hit an impasse.

 The law was challenged by the Oregon-based Tofurky Co., which makes vegetarian food products, and The Good Food Institute, a Washington, D.C.-based nonprofit that advocates for alternatives to meat.